firecat53/keepmenu/README.rst

 1. Python 3.6+.
 2. Pykeepass_ >= 4.0.0 and pynput_.
 Install via pip or your distribution's package
    manager, if available.
-3. Dmenu.
-Basic support is included for Rofi_, but most Rofi configuration/theming should be done via Xresources.
+3. Dmenu or Rofi.
+Rofi configuration/theming should be done via Rofi themes.
 4. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
 5. (optional) xdotool or ydotool (for Wayland).
 If you have a lot of Unicode